Software developers’ information

 - keep your current data format and your access point provider converts the data and passes it through their gateway.

-Discuss with your service provider which option is most suitable for you.
+Discuss with your access point provider which option is most suitable for you.

 Once you’ve developed eInvoicing capability and want to be listed on this website, check you meet the eInvoicing Ready criteria and submit your application.